Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local immigration system.

 Short-term work visas

-There are several short-term UK work (Tier 5) visas.
+There are several short-term UK work visas.
 These are:

-- Creative and Sporting visa – for those working professionally in sports or the arts, valid for up to 12 months and costing £244;
+- Creative Worker visa – for those working professionally in the arts, valid for up to 12 months and costing £259

 - International Agreement visa – for government workers and diplomats carrying out work abroad.
-Valid for up to years and costing £244;
+Valid for up to two years and costing £259

-- Religious Worker visa – for those working in a religious capacity, valid for up to £24 months and costing £244;
+- Religious Worker visa – for those working in a religious capacity, valid for up to two years and costing £259

-- Domestic Worker in a Private Household visa – for workers such as au pairs, cleaners, carers, and cooks working privately for families.
-This visa is valid for up to six months and costs £516.
+- Overseas Domestic Worker visa – for workers such as au pairs, cleaners, carers, and cooks working privately for families.
+This visa is valid for up to six months and costs £531

 Read more detailed information in our guide to UK work visas.